luxonis/depthai-hardware/NG6011_Dot_projector/README.md

 # Getting started

-The OAK-D-PRO-W-DEV is powered via USB Type-C connector and requires USB3-capable host, or USB2 host that can provide 2A.
-Alternatively it can be powered via the 5V JST connector (refer to Annotation image under letter H).
-USB3 5-Gbps speeds are standard for streaming video or data from the device.
-With cameras and the DepthAI SoM, total power consumption usually stays below the 900mA specification of USB3.

-Reset button resets the BW2099 SoM only.
-Booting can be accomplished from either the USB interface or from the eMMC or NOR flash on the BW2099 SoM, and boot selection is configured with the DIP switch bank  (refer to Annotation image under letter G).
+The board interfaces via an FFC cable (Molex: WM11365-ND) to the OAK-D-PRO-W-DEV board.

 # Revision info
-These files represent the NG2094_R0M0E0 revision of this project.
+These files represent the NG6011_R0M0E0 revision of this project.
 Please refer to schematic page, `Project_Information.SchDoc` for full details of revision history.